 - Membership is by audition only.
 New members, only, must audition with the Conductor.

 - Each member must belong to her/his school district band or orchestra if one is available (see Participation Policy).

 - Musicians are eligible to belong to CYS through age 19.

 - CYS members are required to participate in and sell tickets for the annual fundraiser.

 - Parents of all musicians are expected to contribute volunteer time to fundraisers or program.

-- Each member must agree to abide by the Attendance Policy.
+- Each member must agree to abide by the Attendance Policy and Behavior Policy.
 Members will be in their seats, warmed up, and ready to play, ten minutes before each rehearsal begins.

 TUITION & SCHOLARSHIPS

 The Charles Creighton Scholarship ($500) is given to a CYS graduating senior annually in late April.
 It may be shared by two students.
 Names of winners are engraved on a plaque.

 Each CYS family is expected to volunteer for the good of the orchestra.
-Positions range from bulk-mail committee member to concert usher to Board President, and everything in between.
-Please contact our Volunteer Coordinator, Doerte Stark, to name your position if you cannot attend the Parent Meeting.
+Positions range from a committee member to concert usher to Board President, and everything in between.
+Please contact the CYS Volunteer Coordinator to name your position if you cannot attend the Parent Meeting.

 CONCERT DRESS EXPECTATIONS

 Long (at least calf length) black skirt and black top, or long (at least calf length) black dress, or black pants and black top; with black shoes, black stockings, and minimal jewelry.

 No sleeveless, bare backs, strapless or spaghetti straps.
 No bare midriff.
 No flip-flops or casual sandals.

 Black tuxedo jacket, white tuxedo shirt (no ruffles), black slacks or tux pants, black bow tie, black socks, black dress shoes, and minimal jewelry.

 CYS PARTICIPATION POLICY

 While certain subjects in the school system are part of the core curriculum, music is generally viewed to be an elective program.
 As a result of this, the continuing health of the school music program during times of financial stress depends solely on its popularity within the schools.
 The single, clear sign of this popularity is the student count.
 Music programs exist because many students chose music.
 Often this choice is difficult.